simult/simult/README.md

 # simult

-simult is an open-source HTTP load balancer and reverse proxy that easy configurable, production proven and provides metrics.
+simult is an open-source HTTP load balancer and reverse proxy that easy configurable, full-featured, production proven and provides metrics.

+## Features

+* full-featured HTTP load balancer and reverse proxy
+* easy configurable by single yaml file
+* routing by host and path
+* restrictions by host, path and network
+* distributing requests to backend servers by affinity-key; remoteip, realip, httpheader, httpcookie
+* monitoring friendly; includes internal prometheus exporter to provide metrics

 ## Installing